A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 The Gain Margin (GM) is defined at these conditions as the inverse of the gain that brings the amplitude of the system gain to one when the phase is $180^0$.

 The Phase Margin (PM) is conversely the amount of the phase angle required to bring the phase of the system's phase to $180^0$ when the magnitude of the system gain is equal to one.

-The gain margin tells the designer, how much gain increase allowable until the instability boundaries.
-There are uncertainties in physical models therefore we assume there might be unaccounted steady state multiplication factors.
+The gain margin tells the designer how much gain increases allowable until the instability boundaries.
+There are uncertainties in the physical models; therefore, we assume there might be unaccounted steady-state multiplication factors.
 The gain margin allows us to leave enough room for the unaccounted hidden gains in the control process.
-Generally it is required to have $GM>2\:\approx\:6\:dB$ and $PM>30^0$ or more \cite{skogestad2007multivariable}.
-Although it is sole indicator for robustness against the time delay, phase margin is used to provides room for time delays in the system.
+Generally, it is required to have $GM>2\:\approx\:6\:dB$ and $PM>30^0$ or more \cite{skogestad2007multivariable}.
+Although it is the sole indicator for robustness to the time delay, the phase margin provides room for time delays in the system.

-In advanced control applications, robustness of the systems to the uncertainties are considered as the design choice and desired system response Bode magnitude plots are used to constraint the shape of the resulting system response magnitudes.
-The desired Bode magnitude shapes are formulated as a weighting function for all the frequencies and the control problem is formulated as an optimization problem.
-We will give an introduction to robust control design for vehicle path tracking applications.